grow-assistant/sales-assistant/docs/templates/private_course/fb_manager_initial_outreach_1.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf can act as a full club concierge, covering not just on-course ordering but also poolside service and streamlined to-go operations.
-We designed it to help you and your team serve members quickly and conveniently—without juggling multiple systems.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables members to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service golf experience platform, covering everything from on-course requests to halfway house orders and clubhouse dining.

-We're looking for 2–3 clubs to partner with in 2025 at no cost.
-One of our current partners, Pinetree Country Club, saw a 54% boost in F&B revenue by making orders simple and accessible for members.
+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-If you're open to a quick chat, I'd love to see if [ClubName] could benefit in the same way.
-Feel free to let me know a good time to connect, and I can share references or more details tailored to your needs.
+Swoop will enhance your members’ experience and preserve the exclusivity they value.
+Let’s chat about how this might work for [ClubName]?